 Group acupuncture is about making healthcare more affordable for all.
 The fee is on a sliding scale: $20 - 40 per visit (plus a one-time $10 consultation fee for first time patients).
 You decide how much you can afford.
 No questions asked.

 It costs less than private sessions because each acupuncturist can treat and oversee more than one patient at once in the same space.
-We give you the choice of how much to pay (no questions of your income asked), with a sliding scale, to further enable the affordability those who may not have insurance or the means to pay the true cost of treatment.
-Those who can pay a little more help to defray the cost for those who cannot.
-And for us at The Acupuncture Turning Point, we consider it our way of giving back to the community, and in the end it averages out.
+We give you the choice of how much to pay (no questions of your income asked), with a sliding scale, to further enable the affordability those who may not have insurance or the means to pay the full cost of treatment.

 2. Increased frequency of treatments possible:Community acupuncture has been practiced in China for thousands of years!
 Normally patients are treated daily or every other day in large, assembly-line fashion (we scale it down a bit!).
 These regular and very affordable systems allow people to get the greatest effect in aiding the body's healing process.
 Acupuncture treatments are cumulative, building on each other, so frequent treatments in the beginning is important.